Port Royal: Earthquake of 1692

+Illustration of the destruction caused by the earthquake of 7 June 1692.

 Old map of Port Royal.
 Light section at top and going down toward the right is the part of the city lost in the 1692 earthquake; slightly shaded middle section, the part of the city that was flooded; darkly shaded bottom section is the part of the city that survived.